DawoudTormos/SE-web-scraper-linkedin/README.md

 Steps:
  - clone repo
  - have node and npm on your machine
- - npm install
+ - CLI: npm install
- - node server.js to run the server
+ - CLI: node server.js to run the server
- - open localhost:888
+ - open localhost:888 on your browser.